Loading...

 Cancer of the ovaries and fallopian tubes is much less common than breast cancer.
 It affects 1 in 100 women in the general population, so a family history of ovarian cancer is less common.

-Pap smears do not test for or pick up cancer of the ovaries or fallopian tubes.
-Pap smears only screen for cancer of the cervix (the opening of the uterus or womb).
+Pap smears and cervical screening tests do not test for or pick up cancer of the ovaries or fallopian tubes.
+These screen for cancer of the cervix (the opening of the uterus or womb).

 • a swollen abdomen (tummy)